SeraphimSerapis/Bootstrap-for-Jade/README.md

 Enables you to use the Node templating engine Jade for Bootstrap by delivering a layout.jade file and the needed includes.

-Special focus was made to match Twitter's Bootstrap 2.0.4 examples.
+Special focus was made to match [Twitter's Bootstrap][bootstrap] 2.0.4 examples.

 This project uses existing work from [Andy Jarett][l1] and [Dirk Krause][l2]